 Family-friendly attractions, museums, and the Sea-to-Sky Gondola ensure that everyone can participate in fresh air adventures, no matter their size or ability.
 Whether you’re exploring local lakes, rafting white-water rapids, hiking up the many mountain trails, or enjoying a craft beer tour downtown, Squamish will leave you eager to chart new adventures.

 Surrounded by mountains and nestled on the shore of Howe Sound, Squamish is an outdoor-oriented town that is busy every season.
-Between November and March, winter enthusiasts revel in snowshoeing and fat-biking opportunities in the valley and winter hiking at the Sea to Sky Summit.
+Between November and March, winter enthusiasts book the area’s cabins so they can revel in snowshoeing and fat-biking opportunities in the valley and winter hiking at the Sea to Sky Summit.
 The summer season between May and August attracts mountain bikers, hikers, kite-surfers, and paddleboarders.
 November to January is best for birders keen to spot majestic bald eagles in nearby Brackendale.
 Squamish weather tends towards colder temperatures in winter with snowfalls throughout the season.
 In summer, you should prepare for warm but often windy days; have a fleece jacket or windbreaker at the ready for cool nights when the sun sets.

 Located in Britannia Beach just 10 minutes south of Squamish, the impressive Britannia Mine Museum brings British Columbia’s industrial past to life.
 Through interactive mining displays, fun activities like gold-panning, and tours through an old copper mining tunnel, learn how miners lived and worked at the mine and townsite.
 The exciting BOOM! multimedia experience brings the immense century-old mill building back to life with a cool light and sound show.